-We consummated a public offering or our common stock on a registration statement on Form S-1 (File No. 333-195127) that was declared effective by the SEC on July 21, 2014, pursuant to which we sold 4,600,000 shares of our common stock, including shares sold in connection with the exercise by the underwriters in the offering of an over-allotment of 600,000 shares, at a price of \$5.50 per share, for aggregate gross proceeds of \$25.3 million.
+We consummated a public offering or our common stock on a registration statement on Form S-1 (File No. 333-195127) that was declared effective by the SEC on July 21, 2014, pursuant to which we sold 4,600,000 shares of our common stock, including shares sold in connection with the exercise by the underwriters in the offering of an over-allotment of 600,000 shares, at a price of \$5.50 per share, for aggregate gross proceeds of \$25.3 million which we refer to as our 2014 public offering.
 The offering was made pursuant to a prospectus dated July 21, 2014.
 Cowen and Company, LLC and Stifel, Nicolaus & Company, Incorporated were the managing underwriters in the offering.